Powerlearnproject/se-assignment-day-2-git-and-github-Niver15/README.md

-on the create new repository page, a)repository name-choose a name for your repository b)description-you can write a bried decription fo your project c)public or private-only your selceted collaborators can se this repository d)initialize this repository witha README;check this box if you want github to create a README file for you 4.click create repository-once you have configured the settings,click the create repository button.this will create a new repository.
+on the create new repository page, a)repository name-choose a name for your repository b)description-you can write a bried decription fo your project c)public or private-only your selecteted collaborators can se this repository d)initialize this repository with a README;check this box if you want github to create a README file for you 4.click create repository-once you have configured the settings,click the create repository button.this will create a new repository.
-5.clone the repository to your local machine on the github page of your repository click the code button and you will see a URL.If using HTTPS OR SSH select the copy the correct url.then open a terminal(orGit Bash)on your local machine and run.
+5.clone the repository to your local machine on the github page of your repository click the code button and you will see a URL.If using HTTPS OR SSH select and copy the correct url.Then open a terminal(or Git Bash)on your local machine and run.
 6.add files to the repository
-after cloning,you can add files to the repository folder on your local machine.these could be your project files,code or any assets.
+after cloning,you can add files to the repository folder on your local machine.These could be your project files,code or any assets.
 7.stage and commit changes.once you have added files or made changes to your repository ,open your terminal and navigate to the repository folder on your local machine.
 -use the following commands to track and commit changes. git add.(stages all changes) git commit-m "initial commit with project files"(saves the cahnges with a message describing them).
 8.push changes to github
-after committing the changeslocally oush them to github using, git push origin main(this will upload your local changes to you GitHub repository) 9.verify on github once the push is complete ,go to your GitHub repository page.
+after committing the changes locally push them to github using, git push origin main(this will upload your local changes to you GitHub repository) 9.verify on github once the push is complete ,go to your GitHub repository page.